alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 Ideally, a partnership exists between the PM and Lead Software Engineer to jointly minimize TTR by singling out and increasing/decreasing the factors we outlined above.

-<h2>Time for Part II</h2>
+<h2>Time for Part II: Pair Programming</h2>

 Let's now return to the original question:

 <blockquote><b>QUESTION</b>: How does pair programming effect time to release?</blockquote>

-I attempt an answer to this question in Part II: [How Pair Programming Effects TTR](/pair-programming-answer/)
+I attempt an answer to this question in Part II: [How Pair Programming Effects TTR](/race-to-release-part-2/)